entropy-cycle/pentapoles/README.md

 # Tripoles are environments

-tripoles are environments composed of other environments.
+Tripoles are environments composed of other environments.
 The specific values of any object in each environment is opaque to the other environments and only visible as the emergent properties of the environment.
 This allows for the creation of complex environments that are composed of other environments.

 # An API for creating tripolar environments